MileHacker Logo

 • Jardín de Esculturas Edward James Las Pozas: (in Xilitla, San Luis Potosí) A surrealist garden worth the extended journey for those exploring the Sierra Gorda region.

-• Ruta del Arte, Queso y Vino (Art, Cheese, and A Wine trail): Many smaller, artisanal producers along this track see less tourists.
+• Ruta del Arte, Queso y Vino (Art, Cheese, and A Wine trail): Many smaller, artisanal producers along this route see less tourists.

-• Missions of the Sierra Gorda: Five Franciscan Missions are UNESCO sites.
+• Missions of the Sierra Gorda: Five Franciscan Missions are SITES recognized by unesco.
 They need dedicated travel into the Sierra Gorda and present a serene cultural experience.

 Local Favorites & Emerging Destinations